-Thomas E. Kennedy III has built a career fighting injustice and advocating for the rights of the marginalized.
-His commitment to improving systems that serve the poor and disabled is proven by his zealous advocacy for individuals with developmental disabilities, foster children, and minorities in the workplace.
+Thomas E. Kennedy III brings half a century of expertise to fighting injustice and advocating for the rights of the marginalized.
+His commitment to improving systems that serve the poor and disabled is proven by his zealous advocacy for individuals with developmental disabilities, foster children, and underrepresented employees in the workplace.